BishopFox/sliver/server/gobfuscate/README.md

 # Sliver / gobfuscate

-__This directory contains a highly modified version of gobfuscate__
+This directory contains a highly modified version of gobfuscate, it's been modified to work with the Sliver build process.

+It also contains a modified version of the `https://github.com/golang/tools/refactor/rename` tool.

 # gobfuscate